bigcommerce/dev-docs/docs/api-docs/provider-apis/tax/overview.md

 If the tax provider is a private instance, then they may choose to provide the basic authentication credentials themselves.

-In either case, the Tax Provider API, `PUT` `/connection` endpoint should be called after the tax providers app has been successfully installed.
-Tax providers will need to include store_hash, `provider_id`, `X-Auth-Client` (`client_id`) and `X-Auth-Token`(`access_token`) values.
+In either case, the [Update Connection](https://developer.bigcommerce.com/api-reference/store-management/tax/tax-provider-connection/provider-connection-put) endpoint should be called after the tax provider's app has been successfully installed.
+Tax providers will need to include `store_hash`, `provider_id`, `X-Auth-Client` (`client_id`) and `X-Auth-Token`(`access_token`) values.

-We recommend that you call the `PUT` `/connection` endpoint immediately after the app has been successfully installed, otherwise your tax provider will not be displayed when merchants navigate to the **Store Setup > Tax** page in the BigCommerce control panel.
+We recommend calling the [Update Connection](https://developer.bigcommerce.com/api-reference/store-management/tax/tax-provider-connection/provider-connection-put) endpoint immediately after the app has been successfully installed, otherwise your tax provider will not be displayed when merchants navigate to the **Store Setup > Tax** page in the BigCommerce control panel.

-Optionally, `GET` `/connection` may be used at any time to retrieve the connection status of the specified tax provider in the context of a store.
+The [Get a Connection](https://developer.bigcommerce.com/api-reference/store-management/tax/tax-provider-connection/provider-connection-get) request may be used at any time to retrieve the connection status of the specified tax provider in the context of a store.

-## Enabling your tax provider in the BigCommerce control panel
+## Enabling tax providers in the control panel

 Once the tax provider's app has been successfully installed and basic authentication credentials have been provided via the Update a Connection request, users will be able to enable the tax provider on all supplied merchant and/or partner test stores provided by the tax proivder in [sharing provider details with BigCommerce](#sharing-provider-details-with-bigcommerce).